Unraveling the DOT Drug and Alcohol Program: Ensuring Safety in the Transportation Industry

 Understanding the DOT Drug and Alcohol Program

 The DOT Drug and Alcohol Program is a federal initiative designed to ensure safety in the transportation industry.
-The program's primary aim is to prevent accidents and injuries resulting from the misuse of alcohol or use of illicit drugs by individuals who hold safety-sensitive positions in the transportation industry.
+The program's primary aim is to prevent accidents and injuries resulting from the misuse of alcohol or the use of illicit drugs by individuals who hold safety-sensitive positions in the transportation industry.

 The Importance of the DOT Drug and Alcohol Program